TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 authors or commercial providers offer a custom Composer repository that you can use (see below).
 The usage via :bash:`composer require` remains the same.

-To install any TYPO3 extension, you need need to know the package name.
+To install any TYPO3 extension, you need to know the package name.
 There are multiple ways to find it:

 Notice on extension's TER page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Extension maintainers optionally can link their TYPO3 extension in TER with the
-correct Composer key on `packagist.org <https://packagist.org>`__.
+according Composer package name on `packagist.org <https://packagist.org>`__.
 Most maintainers already did that and if you
 search the extension in TER, you will see a message, which command and Composer
-key you can use to install this extension.
+package name you can use to install this extension.

 .. include:: /Images/ExternalScreenshots/TerComposerCommand.rst.txt